L-Theanine for Dogs [Supplement Guide 2024]

 Being Left Alone for Long Periods of Time

 Most dog owners are familiar with the term "separation anxiety".
-One of the most common triggers for anxiety in dogs is being left alone for a long period of time.
+One of the most common triggers for separation anxiety in dogs is being left alone for a long period of time with unfamiliar people.
 Dogs are social creatures and, like us, need interaction and attention from others.
 They can get scared of being alone too long.

 Loss of a Family Member

-Dogs see their family members as part of their pack, so the loss of any family members can have a serious impact on them.
-Also, if your dog grew up with another dog in the same household, one’s death can cause stress to the other one.
+Dogs see their family members as part of their pack, so the loss of any family members can have a serious impact on other dogs around them.
+Also, if your dog grew up with another dog in the same household, one’s death can cause stress to the other dog calm another one.

 Traveling

 Travel anxiety is another form of anxiety in dogs.
-Dogs are comfortable in their home, and in general, do not like change.
-Traveling is one of these changes, which can make your dog anxious and cause changes in behavior.
+Dogs are comfortable in their home, and in general, small dogs do not like change.
+Traveling is one of these changes, which can make your own dog feel anxious and cause changes in behavior.

 Loud Noises